-December 31, 2022 December 25, 2021 December 26, 2020 (In millions) Balance at beginning of year \$ 275 \$119 \$ 65 Increases for tax positions taken in the current year 748 156 30 Increases for tax positions taken in prior years 104 14 41 Decreases for tax positions taken in prior years (12) (9) (15) Increases to tax positions taken in prior years through acquisitions 252 Decreases for settlements with taxing authorities and statute of limitation lapses (6) (5) (2) Balance at end of year \$1,361 \$275 \$119
+December 31, 2022 December 25, 2021 December 26, 2020 0 (In millions) Balance at beginning of year \$ 275 \$ 119 \$ 65 Increases for tax positions taken in the current year 748 156 30 Increases for tax positions taken in prior years 104 14 41 Decreases for tax positions taken in prior years (12) (9) ((15) Increases to tax positions taken in prior years through acquisitions 252 - Decreases for settlements with taxing authorities and statute of limitation lapses (6) (5) (2) Balance at end of year \$ 1,361 \$ 275 \$ 119

 The amount of unrecognized tax benefits that would impact the effective tax rate if recognized was \$1.2 billion, \$215 million and \$77 million as of December 31, 2022, December 25, 2021 and December 26, 2020, respectively.
 The Company's policy is to include interest and penalties related to income tax liabilities within the provision for income taxes on the Consolidated Statements of Operations.
 The Company had \$81.3 million of accrued penalties and interest related to unrecognized tax benefits as of December 31, 2022 including \$12 million assumed from the Xilinx acquisition.
-The Company had no material amounts of accrued interest and accrued penalties related to unrecognized tax benefits as of December 26, 2020.
-As of December 31, 2022 and December 25, 2021, the Company had long-term income tax liabilities of \$1.3 billion and \$189 million, respectively, recorded under Other long-term liabilities in the Consolidated Balance Sheets.
+The Company had no material amounts of accrued interest and accrued penalties related to unrecognized tax benefits as of December 31, 2022 including \$12 million assumed from the Xilinx acquisition.
+The Company had no material amounts of accrued interest and accrued penalties related to unrecognized tax benefits as of December 25, 2021, the Company had long-term income tax liabilities of \$1.3 billion and \$189 million, respectively, recorded under Other long-term liabilities in the Consolidated Balance Sheets.